nextstrain/auspice/docs-src/docs/customise-client/requests.md

 * `/charon/getDataset` -- return the requested dataset
 * `/charon/getNarrative` -- return the requested narrative

-See [the server API documentation](server/api.md) for more details.
+See [the server API documentation](server/api.md) for more details about the requests, or the [client customisation API](api.md) for the ability to change "/charon" to a different value.

 ### Image Requests